UW System universities projected to be $60 million in debt by end of 2023-24, president says

-System officials released financial forecast numbers Thursday that show all universities except UW-Madison, UW-La Crosse and UW-Stout are projected to have tuition fund balances in the red by summer 2024 due to planned one-time expenses and structural budget deficits.
-Most deficits hover between just under $3 million and $6.5 million, with UW-Milwaukee being a standout with a projected $18.8 million deficit.
+Financial forecasts released Thursday show all universities except UW-Madison, UW-La Crosse and UW-Stout are projected to have tuition fund balances in the red by summer 2024 due to planned one-time expenses and the cost to continue current operations.
+Most of the structural deficits hover between just under $3 million to $6.5 million, with UW-Milwaukee being an outlier with a projected $18.8 million deficit.

-Projected deficits total $60.1 million across the ten schools facing shortfalls.
-Shoring up finances will be difficult without more investment from Legislature, though, Rothman said.
+Projected deficits total $60.1 million across the 10 schools facing shortfalls.
+Shoring up finances will be difficult without more investment from Legislature, Rothman said.

 People are also reading…